== Updated (Sept 2025)

 But it’s just not true!
 Let’s talk about why it’s not a problem worth bending your entire program’s back over.

-💌 Because they do check it — and they can always find you.
+💌 Because they do check it — more often than you think.

 💌 Because they might not be “email people” at all.